lacemap/lacemap.github.io/README.md

 You should have permission to put HTML code (including JavaScript and style sheets) in your pages.

-Copy the lines below and your map will stay synchronised with the content maintained here.
+Copy the lines below and your map will stay synchronised with the content maintained by this project.
 A few lines should be put in the `<body></body>` section of your page, somewhere between your own words in your own language to explain the map, the [demo] page might inspire.
 Another bunch of lines should be placed in the `<head></head>` section of your page.